RandomcodeDev/chifir-engine/README.md

 First, you should copy `fastbuild/Config.Default.bff` to `fastbuild/Config.bff` , and change any paths/version numbers.
 I might automate this in the future, but it's probably not necessary.
 You need FASTBuild, download a binary from the website or use the Windows binary in `tools/` .
-After that, you can run `fbuild` .
-Another useful command is `fbuild solution` to generate a Visual Studio solution.
+After that, you can run `fbuild` in the root of the repo to build everything.
+Another useful command is `fbuild solution` to generate a Visual Studio solution, and `fbuild -compdb [target]` to generate `compile_commands.json`.

 ## Supported platforms